chatox/networks-science-course/upf/upf-evaluation.md

 Not coming to a practice session or not delivering your work means a zero grade in that session, unless you can justify your absence to the teaching assistant (*profesor de prácticas*).

 :unamused: Do not work alone and isolated during the practice session.
 You can prevent simple mistakes by talking to someone else.
-You can work in pairs.
+You can work in pairs, but each one should submit his/her own work individually, they cannot be sample.

 :rage: Do not work in groups of three or more during the practice session.
 Feel free to exchange ideas with other students, but do not copy from others.